 The Solution: Processing Skills

 If this isn’t discouraging enough, many students are in specialized reading programs for years and yet do not make enough progress to become fluent and comprehensive readers!
-Parents rely on schools, (link to when school isn’t enough), but what they don’t know is that even (link to training, not tutoring) special school services and tutoring are not going to solve the problem.
+Parents rely on schools, but what they don’t know is that even special school services and tutoring are not going to solve the problem.
 Otherwise, you wouldn’t be here reading this right now!
 The way out is to develop poor auditory processing skills, the basic skills required to learn to read.
 Schools work on academics, not processing skills.

 Studies Show That 85% of All Reading Difficulties Are Caused by Weak Auditory Processing Skills